yolken/yolken-blog/site/_posts/2021-04-05-migrating-to-kubernetes-is-hard.md

 container-level roles, externally addressable IPs, security groups, etc. is possible and has been getting slightly better over time, but is not yet super easy.

-Third-party tools like [kube2iam](https://github.com/jtblin/kube2iam) can help here, but it's still a lot of work to evaluate the various options and then deploy and maintain them in production.
+If you're running a service mesh, then you'll need to worry about pod-level certificates and proxies.
+Third party frameworks like [Istio](https://istio.io/) can help here, but they're non-trivial to deploy and operate.

 ### Configuration is complex

 The Kubernetes configuration for a simple, single-container application is [not too terrible](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/#creating-and-exploring-an-nginx-deployment).
-However, as you add in init and sidecar containers, shared volumes, scheduling constraints, health probes, and other features that production systems might need, these configs can become pretty complex.
+However, as you add in init and sidecar containers, shared volumes, scheduling constraints, health probes, and other features that production systems might need, these configs can get pretty hairy.

 This complexity leads to at least two problems when adopting Kubernetes.
-First, you need to figure out how to set all of the knobs that the configs expose, which can require a lot of trial-and-error.
+First, you need to figure out how to set all of the knobs that the configs expose, which can require reading a lot of documentation and going through a lot of trial and error.
 Second, when multiplied out across dozens (or hundreds) of apps running across different environments, manually creating and updating the corpus of Kubernetes configs for an organization can become really tedious- you need some tooling to help.

 Most companies address the second issue with a combination of YAML templating (via systems like [Helm](https://helm.sh/)) and higher-level, organization-specific config generation tools.
-These help, but none of the options here is really perfect.
+These help, but none of the existing options here is really perfect.
 See [this post](https://segment.com/blog/kubernetes-configuration/) that I wrote for the Segment engineering blog last year for more detail.